 The most common engineering fields include:

-There is an engineering field for just about every interest that an INTJ may have.
-This personality type will be happiest when they’re able to incorporate hobby interests with engineering as a career.
+There is an engineering field for just about every INTJ interest.
+This personality type will be happiest when they can incorporate hobby interests with engineering as a career.
 Just a few of these include:

 The INTJ In Medicine